aaronm7n/Messenger_App/README.md

 ### Create Room

+Below is our routing that allows us to create our Private chat rooms!
+We first check to make sure that there is a registered user signed in, otherwise they should not have access.
+Once we recieve an form submission we check to see if the form was filed out correctly.
+If it was we save the parsed info into the room module and save it to the database.

 ### Add User to Room

 ### Private Messaging

 Our Private Messaging is shown below!
 This page is where you can send provate drect messages to other users!
 You may only send messages to a user that is signed in with an authenticated account, and has access to our protected pages!
+The way this works is we first connect to the socket and set up a const for most of the information inputs on the page. we then add event listeners to the forms. formA when subitted will set which room will have its messages loaded as well as test if the user has access.
+Once submitted the div is then hidden.
+Form b looks for what message the user is sending.
+When the socket recieves this message it adds the message to the page.
+We are also currently attempting to add a User is typing feature but it does not currently work.

 [comment]: <> (This is a placeholder image)
 <p align="center">